purescript-spec/purescript-spec/README.md

 ### Example

-The specs shown in the image above:
+The purescript-spec DSL features a number functions that you can use to write and organize specs.
+The specs shown in the image above looks like
+this:

 ```purescript
 module Main where